Are there Keto Friendly Alcoholic Beverages?

 Can drink anything you want?
 The answer is ....
 No.

-Most beer is a definite no. But there are plenty of low carb cocktails to choose from.
+Most beer is a hard no. But there are plenty of low carb cocktails to choose from.
 There are also some side effects that you might want to consider as well.

 The Dangers of Over Drinking on Keto: